Get access to everything we publish when you sign up for Outside+.

-The more time one spends in triathlon, the more body oddities they encounter: toes that swell up like Vienna sausages post-race, sneezing fits in the pool, and monster headaches after a tough workout.
+The more time one spends in triathlon, the more body oddities they encounter: toes that swell up like Vienna sausages post-race, sneezing fits in the pool, smelling ammonia after a run, and monster headaches after a tough workout.
 But perhaps none are more befuddling—and more terrifying—than seeing blood in the toilet bowl during or after a workout.
-The discovery can cause all sorts of panic—Is it possible that you’re working so hard you’re…pooping blood?
+The discovery can cause all sorts of panic—is it possible that you’re training so hard you’re…pooping blood?

 Probably not, says Dr. Ellen H. Bailey, Teaching Faculty in Colon and Rectal Health at Mt.
 Carmel Medical Center.
 More likely, you’ve got hemorrhoids, or swollen vascular cushions in your anus or rectum.
-Believe it or not, they’re quite common in endurance athletes, thanks to a perfect storm of pressure, irritation, and dehydration.
+Hemorrhoids (also known as “piles”), happen when veins in the anus and lower rectum swell, similar to varicose veins.
+Believe it or not, hemorrhoids are quite common in endurance athletes, thanks to a perfect storm of pressure, irritation, and dehydration.

 “Everyone has internal hemorrhoids,” explains Bailey.
 “In some people, the hemorrhoidal tissue can lengthen and present outside the anal canal—these are external hemorrhoids.”